michaloblastni/eeg_test_for_ti/README.md

 The summary now includes both the paper-style segment metrics and the more practical subject-level accuracy.

 For GPU on WSL, install PyTorch in the Ubuntu environment you use for training and verify `torch.cuda.is_available()` before starting a full run.

+## Record your EEG
+In order to contribute to this project, use OpenBCI 32bit 8ch with the UltraCortex Mark III or IV.

+Do not use the default OpenBCI 8-channel map.
+Measure these 8 channels: F7, F3, F4, F8, T7(T3), T8(T4), P7(T5), P8(T6).

+Record your EEG for 60s.
+Avoid talking, jaw clenching, blinking bursts, and head movement.

+Then, you can anonymously send your EEG to michaloblastni(at)gmail.com and state whether you self-identify as targeted or healthy control.
+In order to self-identify as targeted, you will need to confirm you hear external auditory intrusions that happen in response to what you think, and that often reply to what you were thinking.

+Your EEG will be added to the training data set, and used for training and testing an AI-based classifier.

+If this research is successful, targeted individuals will be able to have a scientific test.
+After enough EEG samples are contributed, the test is expected to became extremely accurate.
+On training data from 40 subjects, the accuracy is 90.42%.